 It is key to understand what information needs protection in your organisation.
 Note that Australia’s Health Records and Privacy laws require that you secure all your health and personal information.

 Why the fuss?

-The Office of the Australian Information Commissioner received 1057 notifications of data breaches in 2020.
-Here are some key findings of its 2021 Notifiable Data Breaches Report:
+The Office of the Australian Information Commissioner received 976 notifications of data breaches in the period July 2020 - June 2021.
+Here are some key findings from the recent January - June 2021 Notifiable Data Breaches Report:

 What should you do?

 The good news is you don’t have to do everything at once.
-Our guides can help you draw up an effective road map towards effective organisational cyber security.
+Our guides can help you draw up a road map towards effective organisational cyber security.

 The following guides provide some background and an overview of cyber security issues and challenges: